 By Leah Black

 Of all the words I could use to describe my life right now, one of the most accurate is probably “gross.”
 I don’t really mind—dealing with dirty diapers and throw-up is part of having little kids, and I know it won’t go on forever.
 But, the fact is, there’s probably a booger stuck to my arm right now that didn’t come from me.
 I find it comforting, however, to know I’m not alone.
 The other day, I bumped into a mom I know and her 1-year-old daughter, whose nose was cascading snot.
 Finding herself tissue-less, the mom took her fingers and pinched the snot out from under her daughter’s nostrils, then wiped the gooey mess onto her own jeans–all the while carrying on our conversation.
 I was dumbstruck: I indulge in this same behavior, but usually try to be discreet because I’m afraid what people will think.
 This mom, however, had performed the act with a bold confidence I admired (and she had very expensive jeans on).
-Inspired, I’m sharing five gross things I do as a parent, in the hopes that I’m not alone.
+Inspired, I’m sharing five gross things I do as a parent, in the hopes that I’m not alone.1.
+Accept boogers from my kids as if they are gifts.
+Recently, my daughter was sitting on the couch watching TV.
+As I passed, she casually held out her hand to reveal a booger she had been rolling around in her palm for the past half hour.
+I actually said, “Thank you,” as I took it from her—glad she had allowed me to dispose of it rather than wipe it on the couch for my husband or I to find later.

 2. Eat partially digested food my children don’t want.
 My kids love to eat only half of something—or decide they don’t like it mid-chew and then regurgitate it.
 So I often find myself in possession of things like saliva-covered cheese sticks with no easy place to dispose of them.
 If there’s no trash can around, and the food isn’t the type to be easily stuffed into my pocket and dealt with later, the easiest thing is to eat it myself.
 I’m usually hungry anyway.